wclodius2/hash_function_api/hash_functions.md

 ##### Note

-`SPOOKY_HASH` is an implementation of the 64 bit V2 SpookyHash of Bob Jenkins.
+`SPOOKY_HASH` is an implementation of the 64 bit version 1 of SpookyHash of Bob Jenkins.
 The code was designed for Little-Endian processors.
 The output is different on Big Endian processors, but still probably as good quality.
-It is often used as a 64 bit hash using the first element of the returned value, but can be used as a 128 bit hash. `SPOOKY_HASH` has good performance on small keys and excellent performance on long keys.
+It is often used as a 64 bit hash using the first element of the returned value, but can be used as a 128 bit hash.
+This version of `SPOOKY_HASH` has good performance on small keys and excellent performance on long keys.
 It passes all the SMHasher tests and has no known bad seeds.

 ##### Example